kurrik/roomanna/blog.roomanna.com/src/site/posts/012-my-first-weeks-at-twitter/body.md

 <!--BREAK-->

-**Management**.
+# Management

 I think a lot of a company's spirit comes directly from the top.
 At Google, I always respected Larry, Sergey, and Eric for being open and direct, while still fostering an atmosphere of playfulness and respect throughout the company.
 Yet Google is a company which has clear and direct objectives and